NMKsas/technical-illustrations/README.md

-# technical-illustrations
+# Technical illustrations

-Collection of technical vector art for Physics laboratory works
+Collection of technical vector art for various Physics laboratory works. <br>
+All the art is created with Adobe Illustrator. <br>

+© NMKsas - all rights reserved.
+Contact for use.